-The investment strategy further promotes environmental and social characteristics by the integration of the fund's exclusions and inclusion criteria.
+The investment strategy further promotes environmental and social characteristics by the integration of the fund's exclusions.
 The fund engages as part of its investment strategy with issuers on material sustainability topics if considered necessary.
+The fund votes on environmental and/or social proposals in accordance with the Active Ownership Policy of Danske Invest Management A/S.